JHSRobo/corews/docs/setup.md

   * `source ~/.bashrc`
 ---
 Written by randallj24@student.jhs.net.
+Updated by fringsj26@student.jhs.net

-If I'm in college by the time you're reading this, feel free to reach out.
+If we're in college by the time you're reading this, feel free to reach out.

-Last Updated 1/20/24
+Last Updated 12/02/24